petersonben50/HellsCanyon/code/binning/binning_workflow.md

 Next I combined the hgcA+ bins from the manual and automatic methods.
 Moved them all into `~/HellsCanyon/dataEdited/binning/bins_hgcA`.
 I took the DNA, ORFs, taxonomy, and checkM files.

+**Run ANI comparisons on hgcA+ bins**

+I used Sarah Steven's workflow to check the ANI between all the hgcA+ bins that were generated through this study.
+The `binsHgcA.all.ani.out.cleaned` was downloaded to my computer: (`dataEdited/bins/binning/bins_hgcA`).
+Also downloaded the checkM and GTDB files.
+Aggregated everything here: `code/binning/aggregate_hgcA_bin_data.R` Save out a data file here: `dataEdited/bins/binning/bins_hgcA/bin_dereplication_data.csv`.
+Convert this to a xlsx file, do the dereplication right in that.